hantsy/quarkus-sandbox/docs/reactive.md

 }
 ```

-And move to the `Repository` class.
+And move to the `Repository` class, which is use for performing CRUD operations on table `posts`.

 ```java
 @ApplicationScoped